platformio/platformio-core/docs/userguide/cmd_init.rst

 * :ref:`projectconf`
 * ``src`` - a source directory.
 Put your source code here
-* ``lib`` - a directory for the project specific libraries.
+* ``lib`` - a directory for the project specific (private) libraries.
   PlatformIO will compile them to static libraries and link to executable file

 Options
 -------